 Separate from these Azerbaijan visa-free countries and visa-on-arrival countries, there are 160 additional destinations in which Azerbaijan passport holders either need a physical visa to enter or an eVisa (i.e. visa required countries).

 The Republic of Azerbaijan is a former soviet country consisting of 10 regions.
 It is located in Southwestern Asia.
 The nation’s neighboring countries are Russia, Georgia, Armenia and Iran.
-The most important regions are Absheron, Aran and Ganja-Qazkah.
+The most important regions are Absheron, Aran, and Ganja-Qazkah.
 Azerbaijan has a surface area of 86, 600 square kilometers and is therefore one of the smaller countries in Southwestern Asia.
-The climate is slightly continental, arid and semi-arid depending on the region.
+The climate is slightly continental, arid, and semi-arid depending on the region.

-The overall population is 10.1 million people.
+The overall population is 10.3 million people.
 The capital of the country is Baku, which is also the most populous city with 2.3 million inhabitants.
 Other sizable cities are Sumqayit and Gence.
 The largest airport is Baku Heydar Aliyev International Airport (GYD) with 4.7 million yearly passengers.
 GYD airport has excellent flight connections to the entire European Union and former Soviet states.
 It is named after the former President Heydar Aliyev.

 Azerbaijan’s culture has evolved throughout the history of the country.
-Its religious landscape is dominated by the Islam.
-The official langue is Azeri, though Russian is widely spoken.
+Its religious landscape is dominated by Islam.
+The official language is Azeri, though Russian is widely spoken.
 The legal system is the civil law.
 The government type is a presidential republic.
 The head of government is the elected President Ilham Aliyev and the Prime Minister is Ali Asadov.
 The elections take place every 5 years and the president is elected directly by absolute majority vote.